ibm-cloud-docs/openshift/getting-started.md

 1. Log in to your [{{site.data.keyword.cloud_notm}} account ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/).
 2. From the **Catalog**, click [**Red Hat OpenShift Cluster** ![External link icon](../icons/launch-glyph.svg "External link icon")]](https://cloud.ibm.com/kubernetes/catalog/openshiftcluster), and then click **Create**.
 3. Choose your cluster setup details and name.
-    *   Enter a name for your cluster, and select the resource group that you want to assign to your cluster.
+    *   Enter a unique name for your cluster, and select the resource group that you want to assign to your cluster.
     *   Enter tags that you want to add to your cluster.
 Tags can help you organize and find your clusters more easily in your  {{site.data.keyword.cloud_notm}} account.
     *   For the **Location**, set the **Geography**, and then select any of the six worldwide multizone **Metro** or single zone [locations](/docs/openshift?topic=openshift-regions-and-zones) to use for your **Worker zones**.
     *   For **Default worker pool**, choose an available flavor for your worker nodes.
 Red Hat OpenShift on IBM Cloud supports OpenShift version 3.11 only, which includes Kubernetes version 1.11.
 The operating system is Red Hat Enterprise Linux 7.